Search

 Navigate to Sign On settings.
 In the OpenID Connect ID Token section, assign a groups claim filter.

-Next, add a new scope/claim to allow Tonic to access groups.
+Next, add a new scope/claim to allow Structural to access groups.
 You might already have added this to your default authorization server.
-If not, and you are not comfortable adding this scope/claim to your default authorization server, you can create a new authorization server just for Tonic.
+If not, and you are not comfortable adding this scope/claim to your default authorization server, you can create a new authorization server just for Structural.

 On your authorization server, navigate to the Scopes.
 Add a scope called groups.